monsterkodi/kakao/kakao.app/kode/ked/notes.md

     - cmd+up|down: jump to prev|next file

 - funclist
+    - swap with mapscr when the fileeditor hasn't many columns
     - searchable?
     - should list md headings
     - should list c cpp mm and js functions